Laurel Lance (Arrowverse): Season 5

 Black Siren later re-appears in season five of Arrow.
 Initially posing as Earth-1 Laurel, she is revealed to be working for Prometheus.
 But her true identity is soon discovered by Felicity, and she, along with Team Arrow, imprison E2 Laurel at A.R.G.U.S.
 She later assists Prometheus again in kidnapping and taking the Team on Lian Yu.

 Season 6

-In season six, Black Siren becomes a recurring menace for Team Arrow, as she works initially as part of Cayden James's cabal and then with Ricardo Diaz.
-She also becomes an archenemy of Dinah Drake for killing Dinah's partner-lover Vincent Sobel on James's order after he was revealed to be a double-agent.
-She eventually goes public as Earth-1's Laurel with a cover story of being abducted, and starts living with Quentin Lance, who remains optimistic about her redemption.
-Quentin is later shot and killed by Diaz which leaves Laurel devastated and eager for revenge.
+In season six, Black Siren works with criminals Cayden James and Ricardo Diaz, and becomes a recurring menace for Team Arrow.
+On James's order, she kills Dinah Drake's (the 3rd Black Canary's) partner and ex-lover Vincent Sobel, leaving Dinah angry and vengeful.
+Morally conflicted Earth-2 Laurel is persuaded and supported by her late Earth-1 counterpart's father Quentin Lance who remains optimistic about her redemption.
+She eventually goes public with a cover story of being abducted for "two years" making people believe that she is Earth-1 Laurel.
+In the season finale, Laurel is devastated when Quentin is shot and killed by Diaz while trying to save her.